lepidus/dataversePlugin/README.md

 After filling in the fields, just confirm the action by clicking `Save`.
 The plugin will only work after filling in these data.

-For authors: Currently only components of the "dataset" genre are depositable in Dataverse.
-So deposit dialog is only shown for these kind of components.
+For authors: A "Research Data" deposit dialog is shown in step 2 of the Submission proccess.

 # License